FawadSaqlain/Supervised-ML-algorithms/titanic working/Support Vactor Machine/SVM_explaination.md

 data['Embarked'] = embarked_encoder.transform(data['Embarked'])
 test_data['Embarked'] = embarked_encoder.transform(test_data['Embarked'])
 ```
-- The `Embarked` column, which indicates the port of embarkation, is also encoded similarly to `Sex` using `LabelEncoder`.
+- The `Embarked` column, which indicates the port of embarkation, is also encoded similarly to `gender` using `LabelEncoder`.
 - Fitting is done only on non-null values from the training set to avoid issues with missing values.

 ### 6. **Feature Selection**